 There are a few global cpuid_policy objects.
 First is the raw_policy which is filled in from native CPUID instructions.
 This represents what the hardware is capable of, in its current firmware/microcode configuration.

 The next global object is host_policy, which is derived from the raw_policy and boot_cpu_data.x86_capability[].
 It represents the features which Xen knows about and is using.
-Next, the pv_max_policy and hvm_max_policy are derived from the host_policy, and represent the upper bounds available to guests.
+The host_policy is necessarily a subset of raw_policy.